asaikali/accelerator-development/workshop/content/exercises/01-App-Accelerator.md

-## validate access to the runnig accelerator portal
+## Validate access to the running Accelerator Portal

-Open the application accelerator running on AKS cluster
+Open the application accelerator running on PoC Kubernetes cluster

 ```dashboard:create-dashboard
 name: Accelerator
 url: http://20.42.34.233/dashboard/
 ```

-Click around the accelerator gui, in the next section of the workshop we will register a new accelerator, but first we need to configure `kubectl` to be able to access the AKS cluster running the accelerator.
+Click around the accelerator GUI, in the next section of the workshop we will register a new accelerator, but first we need to configure `kubectl` to be able to access the PoC Kubernetes cluster running the **Accelerator Portal**.

-## Configure access to AKS PoC cluster
+## Configure access to Kubernetes PoC cluster

-You will need replace the content of the `~/.kube/config` file with the configuration to access the AKS culster.
+You will need replace the content of the `~/.kube/config` file with the configuration to access the PoC Kubernetes culster.

 ```editor:open-file
 file: .kube/config
 ```

-**replace the content of the file with the one provided over the chat**
+**Replace the content of the file with the one provided over the chat**

-execute the command
+Check the access to the cluster by executing the command in Terminal:

 ```execute
 kubectl cluster-info
 ```

-You should output similar to the one below, indicating you are connected to the PoC AKS cluster
+You should output similar to the one below, indicating you are connected to the PoC Kubernetes cluster

 ```text
 Kubernetes control plane is running at https://tanzuclust-morganstanleypoc-267ba7-144ebf6b.hcp.eastus.azmk8s.io:443